alercebroker/atlas_realtime/README.md

 replaced by one that simply receives the arguments and uses them.
 ```

-#### times.sh
+The times.sh script grabs the time information from the objects and exposures files and computes the `mjd` of each object as the average mjd of the exposures where that object appears.

-This script grabs the time information from the objects and exposures files and computes the `mjd` of each object as the average mjd of the exposures where that object appears.
+In the current pipeline, the times.sh script was merged into the create_objects.sh script for efficiency reasons.

 #### candids.sh
 This script compiles the information for candidates in a given `tessellation_telnite.objemjd` file and prepares the directories to translate to AVRO format.
 The candidates' information is stored in `.info` files.

 #### config.go